tgorordo/smithy/README.md

 [this brief guide might be helpful](https://pages.uoregon.edu/tgorordo/courses/uoph410-510a_Image-Analysis/setup.html)).

+(The core algorithm is also pretty dead simple, and you could just copy it over into your project too).

 ## Development
 Current development tooling is based on the [`uv`](https://docs.astral.sh/uv/) Python package and project manager.
 A [`justfile`](https://github.com/casey/just) lists some common useful